bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

 {: .source}

 `sander` produces several output files:
-- `heat_classical.out`: Output with system values stored during the run.
+- `heat_classical.out`: Log file with system values stored during the run.
 - `system.heat.rst7`: coordinates and velocities to restart the simulation.
 - `system.heat.nc`: trajectory in netcdf format of the simulation.